pauljako/boundaries/README.md

 # Status / TODO
 ### Repository
 The Repository is in Development and a boundaries package for downloading and installing Packages using curl will be out soon.
-However due to cost, I will not host an offical repository (yet), but i will really appreciate if someone does.
+However, due to cost, I will not host an official repository (yet), but i will really appreciate if someone does.

 ### Gui
 Planned.